Arago Jamal to follow grandparents’ lineage to switch nationality to Liberia

 If the decision to switch allegiance and nationality to Liberia eventually materializes, it will not be strange since Liberia and Ghana share so many commonalities.

-Current Bayern Munich left-back Alfonso Davies was born in Ghana to Liberia parents at the Budunburam Camp but has switched his nationality to the US where he has already represented the USA national team. also plays as a holding midfielder and can also play in all the defensive positions.
+Current Bayern Munich left-back Alphonso Davies was born in Ghana to Liberia parents at the Budunburam Camp but has switched his nationality to Canada where he has already represented the Canada national team.

 For Liberia, the nationality switch, if completed, will be a great opportunity for them to secure the services of one of the brilliant talents that have come through the shores of Ghana.